You are here

 The Jefferson College Observatory will be developed in phases over several years as funding is secured.

-Structure #1 is an “observatory dome” owned by SLAS that will house a permanently mounted 16-inch telescope with a motorized dome.
+- an “observatory dome” owned by SLAS that will house a permanently mounted 16-inch telescope with a motorized dome

-Structures #2 is a patio with telescope “pads” for the public and amateur astronomers to use their personal equipment.
-Each pad will have electrical hookup to facilitate equipment set up.
+- a concrete patio with telescope “pads” for the public and amateur astronomers to use their personal equipment with electrical hookups to facilitate equipment set up

-Structure #3 is a wall designed to shield vehicle headlights.
+- a wall designed to shield vehicle headlights lined with benches

-For security reasons, Jefferson College and SLAS personnel who are trained and authorized to use the equipment will coordinate use of structures #1, #4 and #5.
+For security reasons, Jefferson College and SLAS personnel who are trained and authorized to use the equipment will coordinate use of facilities.

 The observatory will be located north of the Jefferson College Hillsboro campus (on Farm Road) near the Softball Field and share a paved parking lot.
 The site will be especially attractive to astronomers from across the region due to its location outside the immediate St. Louis area and the associated light band.